 Creating true personalized experiences for every audience that interacts with your ad is all about context and it starts with unique UTM parameters.
 Personalization is more about matching the narrative and context of a potential customer right after they click your ad.

 With 1:1 ad-to-page personalized experiences, you connect every targeted ad with a relevant post-click page.
 That page can perfectly match the user’s intent along with the keyword search query, like the example below.
-Clicking this Instapage search ad discussing integrations sends users to the following post-click experience (above the fold only):
+Clicking this Instapage search ad discussing integrations sends users to the following post-click landing page (above the fold only):

 Compare that to this example on mobile where the ad discussing WordPress hosting sends you to this new experience: